adrn/gala/docs/tutorials/exp.rst

 #. building EXP,
 #. building Gala with EXP support,
-#. and setting up a `~gala.potential.EXPPotential` object using the user's EXP config and
+#. and setting up a `~gala.potential.potential.EXPPotential` object using the user's EXP config and
    coefficient files.

 Note that EXP support currently requires building Gala (and EXP) from source.